fmadore/IWAC-RAG/Chatbot/backend/Readme.md

 ## Running the Indexer

-The indexer script populates the ChromaDB database.
+The indexer script prepares the ChromaDB database by processing articles into embeddable chunks. **This must be run before querying**, as it creates the data used for identifying relevant articles.

 **Via Docker Compose (Recommended):**
 Make sure your input JSON file (e.g., `../data/processed/input_articles.json`) is ready.
 Run the following from the main `Chatbot` directory: